 If you do choose to change your region, you face losing any game progress and in-game items you have unlocked (apart from in Overwatch).
 In addition, according to Blizzard, “game keys, upgrades, in-game items, game progress and (your) friends list” may be lost, as they are specific to the region you choose.

 Changing the region of your battle.net session

-You can change the region that you are using in client.
-Notably, this will we mean that from the client you can access friends from that region.
+You can change the region that you are using in t he client.
+Notably, this will we mean that you can access friends from that region you switch to.